fkarg/fkarg.github.io/staged/longtermplans.md

 even everything effective I came across.
 It's large enough the way it is right now already, and I'd much prefer it to be smaller rather than larger.

-While it is a prototype currently, I will hold the workshop soon and modify it accordingly afterward.

 * TOC
 {:toc}